 - Nearly 40 years on, less than 1% of these munitions have been destroyed.More than half of all confirmed cluster munitions casualties in the world have occurred in Laos.

-- Each year there continue to be over 100 new casualties in Laos.
+- Each year there are now just under 50 new casualties in Laos, down from 310 in 2008.
 Close to 60% of the accidents result in death, and 40% of the victims are children.